DataCater/datacater/k8s-manifests/README.md

 ## Accessing Redpanda from within the cluster

-To access the Redpanda broker from inside the Kubernetes cluster, e.g., from DataCater, you can set `bootsrap.servers` to `redpanda-0.redpanda.default.svc.cluster.local.:9093`.
+To access the Redpanda broker from inside the Kubernetes cluster, e.g., from DataCater, you can set `bootstrap.servers` to `redpanda-0.redpanda.default.svc.cluster.local.:9093`.

 ### Working with [rpk](https://docs.redpanda.com/docs/platform/reference/rpk/) inside the cluster